 Online therapy is not suitable for anyone in a life-threatening crisis or having suicidal or homicidal thoughts.
 If this is the case please contact a crisis helpline (Samaritans, 116 123), call 999 or go to a hospital A&E department, or go to appropriate services if you are overseas.

-Online counselling also isn’t suitable for clients who are suffering from psychiatric disorders and/or are experiencing psychotic episodes, those needing medical diagnosis and intense support such as hospitalisation.
+Online counselling also isn’t suitable for clients who are suffering from psychiatric disorders and/or are experiencing psychotic episodes and in need of intense support and hospitalisation.

 As with my in-person practice I’m not allowed to provide online therapy to anyone under the age of 18.

-Email therapy is slightly different in that it’s asynchronous which means that there is a delay in communication.
-An appointment will consist of one email exchange per week, and we will agree on a set appointment time when I will respond to your message.
-You can write your email anytime you choose but you might want to consider spending 50 minutes writing it in order to maintain the boundary of a traditional therapy session, and no later than our appointment time.
-Working this way should give you time to reflect upon your experience, one of the advantages of this type of therapy.
+Email therapy is slightly different in that it’s asynchronous.
+This means that communication isn’t simultaneous.
+An appointment will consist of one email exchange per week.
+We will agree on a set time for the exchange of our messages.
+You might want to consider spending 50 minutes writing it in order to maintain the boundary of a traditional therapy session.
+Working this way should give you time to reflect upon your experience, one of the many advantages of this type of therapy.
 I will also spend 50 minutes reading and composing a reply to your email.

 The cost for online video, voice, instant massaging, and telephone therapy is the same as my in-person fee.